AtsukoAditia/SlickGrid-TreeView-Column-Grouping/README.md

 ### Aggregations

-Specify the aggregations you want on your integer data fields.
+Specify the aggregations you want on your number data fields.
 For example in the above data, I want to see the following aggregations on the fields -
 * salary_per_month - sum
 * min_wage - min
 * age - mean